aphoenix/split-testing/README.md

 This is how we would test changing the color of `<button class="test_button">Add To Cart</button>` from green to orange.
 Let's assume our `button.test_button` is already green in our current theme.
 Therefore, green is our control version.

-However, since we don't need to change the color for version 1, because it's already green, we must still check to see if `$('button.test_button')` exsists in the DOM, and if so, trigger the `analytics=true` flag to send our Custom Variable data to google analtyics for the control version.
+However, since we don't need to change the color for version 1, because it's already green, we must still check to see if `$('button.test_button')` exists in the DOM, and if so, trigger the `analytics=true` flag to send our Custom Variable data to google analytics for the control version.

 ##### Version Code 1
 ```Javascipt